 AARP partnered with Georgetown McDonough to develop a multi-module program, called Agile (AgL), for its leadership team.

-The AgL program, now in its fourth cohort, builds participants’ leadership and business skills while creating a common lexicon.
+The AgL program, now in its fifth cohort, builds participants’ leadership and business skills while creating a common lexicon.
 The program culminates in strategic learning projects (SLPs), for which small groups of participants tackle a real organizational issue.
 Cohort sizes have varied from 25 to 40 participants.
 Georgetown and AARP chose the cohort model to help boost learning across the organization.

 - Three modules of three days each, delivered on Georgetown’s campus

 - Georgetown faculty teach sessions on strategy, leadership, communication, and teams

 “The program stands out in my mind as being very comprehensive.
 It focused on theory, practice, and teamwork.
 The program used relevant scenarios from AARP, which added to the value and the power of the experience.
 Specific concepts taught were reinforced with exercises that allowed us to put theory into practice.
 Since we were all from the same organization, we focused on topics and issues that were inherent to our day-to-day reality.
 It was very impactful.”